Extending Partial Representations of Circle Graphs: Structure of Representations of Maximal Splits

-\heading{Recognition Algorithms Based on Splits.} The splits are used in the current state-of-the-art algorithms for recognizing circle graphs.
+\heading{Recognition Algorithms Based on Splits.} Split decompositions are used in the current state-of-the-art algorithms for recognizing circle graphs.
 If a circle graph contains no split, it is called a \emph{prime graph}.
 The representation of a prime graph is uniquely determined (up to the orientation of the circle) and can be constructed efficiently.
-There is an algorithm which finds a split between two sets $A$ and $B$ in linear time~\cite{dalhaus}.
+There is an algorithm which finds a split in a graph in linear time~\cite{dalhaus}.
 In fact, the entire \emph{split decomposition tree} (i.e., the recursive decomposition tree obtained via splits) can be found in linear time.
 Usually the representation $\calR$ is constructed as follows.